 While referring to The Six Tones as a case, a holistic aim of this book is to develop an understanding of how music research can be grounded in listening.
-The Six Tones have been part of a series of artistic research projects, the first, (re)thinking Improvisation, starting in 2009.
+The Six Tones have been part of a series of artistic research projects which have, among other things, explored this topic, and the first, (re)thinking Improvisation, started in 2009.
 In 2012 the group embarked on a second project, Music in Movement, which explored how gesture could be a means for analytical approaches to music performance.
 This entailed specific attention to gendered gestures (Nguyễn, 2019) and their culturally situated nature, but also, artistic explorations of the potential for creating music wherein performed gesture served as compositional material (Östersjö, 2016).
 Through this series of projects–of which Musical Transformations (2018-22), funded by the Swedish Marcus and Amalia Wallenberg Foundation, is central to the present book–we have sought to develop methods for intersubjective knowledge formation in music through the use of “stimulated recall”.
 As an analytical practice in music research, we find this method central, since it uses sonic materials as data, and the analysis can be carried out through listening.
 However, a particular focus in designing methods for the study of intercultural collaboration—when the listening is not immediately shared—is the negotiation of an intersubjective understanding across cultural barriers.
 We note that the field of ethnomusicology increasingly advocates for performance as an approach “for research outcomes that are sited in original performative knowledge, explored, produced and delivered through performance itself” (McKerrell, 2022, pp. 10-11).
-We agree, yet also recognize enormous potential for this to occur through a productive fusion with artistic research developed through the use of “stimulated recall”, as encapsulated in the shared listenings demonstrated throughout this book.
+Although we agree, we also recognize enormous potential for this to occur through a productive fusion with artistic research developed through the use of “stimulated recall”, as encapsulated in the shared listenings demonstrated throughout this book.

 In the remainder of Chapter 1, we will set the stage by exploring the notion of decolonized listening, followed by discussion of musical subjectivities as a performance quality, and their extension to second and third person perspectives, and of issues for technologies in the mediation of musical sound and image.
 In Chapter 2 we describe the background of knowledge and previous studies in which our work is situated, including the latest theories and research findings concerning musical memory and cognition, the evolution of audiovisual technologies in research generally and music research in particular, and both how and why video-based stimulated recall methods came to be applied in innovative ways throughout our project.
 Chapter 3 chronicles how specific musical insights and discoveries were made through the coding and re-coding of interactions through the ensemble’s shared listenings approach to stimulated recall methods.
 Chapter 4 depicts how through the Musical Transformations project, the ensemble’s approach was applied within a project in Vietnam, in cooperation with traditional music performers.
-The book ends with Chapter 5, in which we synthesize the main concepts and offer a summary discussion of our findings and the implications of a shared listenings approach for intercultural ensemble development in other settings, particularly higher education institutions.
+The book ends with Chapter 5 in which we synthesize the main concepts and offer a summary discussion of our findings and the implications of a shared listenings approach for intercultural ensemble development in other settings, particularly higher education institutions.
 Note that the structure of this book is intentionally concise, which inevitably entails a number of delimitations.
-There will be very few opportunities here to offer any analysis of the characteristics of Vietnamese music culture, contemporary experimental western art music, sociohistorical contexts, or ethnomusicological theory, but rather our focus is deliberately practical: how transcultural music projects can be more equitably pursued and meaningfully studied through decolonized approaches to intercultural collaboration.
+There will be few opportunities here to offer any analysis of the characteristics of Vietnamese music culture, contemporary experimental western art music, sociohistorical contexts, or ethnomusicological theory.
+Rather, our focus is deliberately practical: how can transcultural music projects be more equitably pursued and meaningfully studied through decolonized approaches to intercultural collaboration?

 Decolonizing listening